 Firstly, iQtonic™ does not contain sugar.
 No sugar equals no unnecessary calories in your daily calorie intake.
 There is enough evidence linking excessive intake of sugar with the epidemic of obesity.
 Secondly, it is caffeine-free.
 This is great news for someone who does not like caffeine and is looking for an effective alternative to caffeinated drinks.
 In addition, iQtonic™ boosts energy without having to experience caffeine “crashes”.
 It is also aspartame-free.
 Finally, compared to most energy drinks it contains a lot of functional nootropics that provide nourishment for the brain.

 In summary, iQtonic™ is the nootropic drink for anyone who is always on the go.
-It will be interesting to see if nootropic drinks, such as iQtonic™ become the next big thing as they are likely to become just as popular as caffeinated drinks.
+It will be interesting to see if nootropic drinks, such as iQtonic™ become the next big thing as it may become just as fashionable as carrying a cup of coffee.

 - Dimpfel, W. et al. 2003.
 Efficacy of dimethylaminoethanol (DMAE) containing vitamin-mineral drug combination on EEG patterns in the presence of different emotional states, Eur J Med Res.
 8 (5), 183–191.